-So what are the bundle of rights?
+So what is the bundle of rights?
 The real estate bundle of rights is a term used for describing a group of rights in real estate, including the rights of the property owner and the person authorized to own the property.
-The bundle of property rights include possession, ownership, use, disposition, enjoyment, exclusion.
+The bundle of property rights includes possession, ownership, use, disposition, enjoyment, and exclusion.

 Possession